baldurk/renderdoc/docs/behind_scenes/opengl_support.rst

 OpenGL remaining work
 ---------------------

-There are a couple of places where OpenGL is not yet at feature parity with other APIs.
+There is one place where OpenGL is not at feature parity with other APIs.

 * Shader debugging is not supported on any shader stage.
-* Pixel history is not implemented.

 Android
 -------